Some Ways The Modern World May Enable Social Anxiety And Awkwardness

 Society is more accepting of different hobbies, subcultures, lifestyles, and personality styles.
 There's much less sense that anyone who doesn't fit into a small mainstream box is a freak.
 That's a really positive development.
 No one likes feeling pressured to conform or being told they're broken for having been born a certain way.
 However, I think one side effect is a handful of people may feel empowered to hold onto some of their genuinely awkward, off-putting behaviors - "I'm not doing anything wrong.
 I'm just different.
 I shouldn't have to change.
 If you can't handle the fact that I'm bad-tempered and condescending, that's your problem!"

 A real gray area is when people feel there's nothing wrong with being shy or socially anxious.
 I don't think being insecure and inhibited around people inherently makes you a flawed or bad person.
 I don't think we all need to be outgoing chatterboxes.
-If your life is the way you want it, and you're also a bit shy and comfortable with it, all the power to you.
+If your life is the way you want it, and you're also a bit shy and comfortable with that fact, all the power to you.
 But I think in some cases shyness can hold people back from their goals, and they unconsciously use accepting themselves as a way to avoid going after them.

 Increased tolerance for flaking on plans at the last second

 Why people seem to be flakier these days is its own topic, but I think a lot of it has to do with technology.
 For one, nowadays you can cancel on someone by text or email, whereas before you had to do it over the phone or in person.
-It's easier to bail when you don't have to speak to someone directly.
+It's easier to bail on a friend when you don't have to speak to them directly.
 Second, people are essentially always reachable through their phones, so you know you can get a hold of them at the last second to say you can't make it.
 In the past if you said you were meeting a friend at a restaurant at eight, then once you've each headed out, you couldn't contact them, and it would be very rude to stand them up.
 It forced you to follow through.

 Anyway, since it's simpler to flake these days, more people do it, and standards have shifted to make it more expected and tolerated, if not more accepted.
 If someone is socially anxious and tempted to cancel on an event, it's easier for them to give into that impulse.
 In the past they may have felt more pressure to show up, where they might have found the get together wasn't as bad as they feared.